MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/Anaplan.md

 * Runs using Anaplan public data integration APIs.
 * Loads export actions saved in your Anaplan models, directly into Power BI.
-* Displays Anaplan models (those not archived) in your default tenant.
+* Displays Anaplan models (those models not archived) in your default tenant.
 * Creates datasets in Power BI Desktop and exports or refreshes them to the Power BI service (cloud).

 ## Connect to Anaplan from Power BI Desktop